suziziziz/died/README.md

 # DIED

-A lightweight dependency resolver package for GO.
+A lightweight dependency injection package for GO.

 ## How to use